Filing Taxes for the Deceased – Form 1041 and More

 - Anyone in charge of the deceased family member’s property

-If the deceased doesn’t owe taxes but had tax withheld, someone must file a return to get a refund.
-Whoever files the return must enter these across the top of the return:
+If the deceased doesn’t owe taxes but had tax withheld, someone must file a tax return for the deceased to get a refund.
+If you’re filing for someone who died who’s not your spouse, choose the filing status that best describes their status at the date of death.
+Whoever files the deceased’s tax return must enter these across the top of the return:

 - The word “Deceased”